Professional sports leagues in the United States: Premier Lacrosse League (PLL)

+Professional Women's Hockey League (PWHL)

+The Professional Women's Hockey League (PWHL) started play in January 2024 as the de facto replacement of the Premier Hockey Federation (PHF).
+The PHF had played since 2015, originally as the National Women's Hockey League, and was the first professional women's hockey league in North America.
+After the PHF's 2022–23 season, the league was purchased by a group led by investor Mark Walter and tennis great Billie Jean King, and was shut down to make way for the PWHL.
+The PWHL will field six teams, three each in the U.S. and Canada, in its first season.
+This was down from the seven teams (five U.S., two Canadian) that the PHF fielded in its final season.

-In 2015, the Premier Hockey Federation launched under the name of National Women's Hockey League (NWHL) as the first professional women's hockey league in North America.
-Previous women's hockey leagues, such as the high-level Canadian Women's Hockey League (CWHL), were non-paid and teams operated with primarily local players.
+Women's hockey leagues before the PHF, such as the high-level Canadian Women's Hockey League (CWHL), were non-paid and teams operated with primarily local players.
 Many teams, such as the Minnesota Whitecaps, operated independently to give women a place to keep playing after their college careers.
 The NWHL had four teams in its inaugural season that competed for the Isobel Cup.
-It has since also added the Whitecaps for the 2018–19 season, the Toronto Six for 2020–21, and the Montreal Force for 2022–23, and adopted the Premier Hockey Federation name starting in 2021–22.
+It later added the Whitecaps for the 2018–19 season, the Toronto Six for 2020–21, and the Montreal Force for 2022–23, and adopted the Premier Hockey Federation name starting in 2021–22.

 The CWHL was primarily based out of Canada from 2007 to 2019, but also had a team in the United States and up to two teams in China.
 The CWHL teams competed for the Clarkson Cup, a trophy that was previously awarded to the best women's hockey team regardless of league before it became the de facto CHWL championship in 2011.
 The CWHL began paying its players a stipend in 2017 to compete with the NWHL, based largely off its expansion into China.
 The CWHL ceased operations in 2019 citing that the two leagues could not coexist, splitting the potential sponsorship revenue, and still be financially feasible.

 Following the demise of the CWHL, players from both leagues were dissatisfied in the operation of both the NWHL and CWHL in that neither league provided health insurance or a livable salary.
 Due to these conditions, over 200 players released a joint statement announcing their intent to not participate in any North American professional league for the 2019–20 season.
 The players formed a worker's union called the Professional Women's Hockey Player Association (PWHPA) to further push for their stated goals of a league that provides financial and infrastructure resources to players, health insurance, and support to training programs for young female players.
 Members of the PWHPA hold tournaments in various locations in support of their cause for a creating a fully professional women's league.
+This initiative bore fruit in 2023 with the creation of the PWHL.